 What do the cave paintings of Lascaux have in common with…

+Danny – we really need to think about how to present his so as give it the most power it can have without asking people to spend an hour reading the hallway text.
+It’s important, I think, because it sets up the parameters by which Rand worked and helps people understand his way of thinking about design, but we want them to have energy to go beyond this section and not to be exhausted by it.
+We need a balance of image and text.
+Right now it’s exceedingly text heavy.This may sound crazy, but what about making the image of the Tower really big and then pointing out various elements upon which Rand comments, like:

+Relationship between diagonal and vertical elements

+Tension created by perception of impending disaster

+Harmony of cylinders, semicircles and oblongs

+Contrast of negative and positive space, light and shade

+And then, because all that becomes more of a point and look graphic exercise, we include a shorter Rand quote?

 …The Tower of Pisa?
 A Romanesque campanile on the Arno, built in the twelfth century of white marble, 293 steps to the top.
 Its oblique orientation, for which it is famous, is 14 feet off the perpendicular.
 Ironically, it is this very aberration that produces so dynamic a composition in relation to its surrounding buildings.
 But is it the formal composition, the relations between diagonal and vertical elements, or the perception of impending disaster that is so arresting?
 The element of tension is no small factor when one first experiences this building.
 The tower, a study in the harmony of heterogenous elements — cylinders, semicircles, and oblongs — is also a study in negative and positive space, light and shade; in addition, it is a fine example of rhythmic animation, contrasting textures, and the hypnotic repetition of elegant arches — multiple miniatures of the leaning tower.
 “In the visual arts all content and forms depend on optical, tactile and motor sensations—the first are dominant in painting, the second in sculpture, and the third in architecture.”
 Like the paintings on the walls of the caves of Lascaux, the tower of Pisa evokes all three.
 Max Raphael, The Demands of Art (Princeton, 1968), 215